ignorantrahul/get_mvc/README.md

-### GET_mvc
+### GET_MVC /GETM

-A Larvel artisan command-line interface (CLI) tool for generating Model-View-Controller (MVC) files in Flutter projects using GetX.This is Dart-based command-line tool for creating and organizing Flutter plugin components such as models, views, controllers, bindings, and services.
+A Larvel artisan like command-line interface (CLI) tool for generating Model-View-Controller (MVC) files in Flutter projects using GetX.
+This is Dart-based command-line tool for creating and organizing Flutter plugin components such as models, views, controllers, bindings, and services.
 This tool automates the generation of boilerplate code following the MVC pattern and GetX standards.

 ## Features